PomPom248/sofia_roggero/README.md

 If nothing goes wrong then a 200 status and a 'Message created' message is sent If something goes wrong then a 400 status and a 'Error while creating the message' message is sent

-Two functions are used in this route:
+Three functions are used in this route:
 1) This function is called sendMessage and it receives two parameters, destination and body.
 There's an established timeout of 3seconds to limit the amout of time the function can dwell in the request.
 Its goal is to make the request to axios
 If the timeout is not exceeded, then the function enter into the then, a 200 status and a 'Message created' message is sent, and a message is created
 If the timeout is exceeded, then a 400 status and a 'Error while creating the message' message is sent and a message is created
 2) This function is called create and it three receives parameters, destination, body and status.
 Its goal is to create new messages
-If this function is invoked while in the then, then a message is created with a 'OK - 200' status If this function in invoked in the catch and the error response is undefined, then a message is created with a 'TIMEOUT - 400' status.
+If this function is invoked while in the then, then a message is created with a 'OK - 200' status.
+If the message is created correctly, then it decreases the credit amount by 1
+If this function in invoked in the catch and the error response is undefined, then a message is created with a 'TIMEOUT - 400' status.
 Else, the message's status is 'ERROR - 500'.

 ## GET - :9001/messages
 This route finds all messages and it uses a function called find